4.1/5 RatingFree

 Learning curve

-• Web UI: Low—browse, select model, enter prompt or upload input, run.
+• Web UI: Low—browse, pick model, prompt or upload, run.

-• REST API / SDKs: Moderate—standard HTTP or SDK patterns; docs cover authentication and endpoints.
+• REST / SDKs: Moderate—standard patterns; docs cover auth and endpoints.

 • Freepik (Alejandro Palma, Cloud Architect): “Partnering with WaveSpeed AI has helped us stay competitive in AI media generation.”